Nakuul Mehta: The decision to do Bade Achhe Lagte Hain 3 was absolutely impulsive. It didn’t take me a second (Exclusive)

 Nakuul admits that it was not a surprise.
 “When I got the call, I was not shocked because I saw how people had reacted to us moving on and like on an impulse, I felt it was the right thing to do.
 It didn’t take me a second to question what I thought was a great opportunity.
 It’s a show I take great pride in.
 I have complete ownership of it and the show has been such a beautiful ride for me personally, that I felt it would be a fitting tribute to give to our audiences - to come together and do this one more time.
 It came from a great place where I felt & the channel too wanted to give a homage to the show we had done and the love we had received for the characters we played,” he explains.

 Nakuul admits that this was not in his scheme of things for this year.
-“There were things I was contemplating, I wasn’t looking for looking at getting back on television, but this is a show which I own and a brand of.
+“There were things I was contemplating, I wasn’t looking for looking at getting back on television, but this is a show which I own.
 And it would be for a finite engagement.
 So, I can figure out life and other engagements.
-Hence, it took all this while to come to a consensus and figure out, but the decision to do Bade Achhe Lagte Hain 3 was absolutely impulsive,” he shares.
+Hence, it took all this while to come to a consensus and figure out, but the decision to do the show was absolutely impulsive,” he shares.